akosycarz/TDS_Group7/README.md

 ## Overview

 This pipeline processes UK Biobank (UKB) data to predict incident cardiovascular disease (CVD) events.
-It covers the full analytical workflow: from raw data extraction through to variable selection, imputation, and predictive modelling.
+It covers the full analytical workflow: from raw data extraction through to variable selection, imputation.

-The pipeline is split across **R scripts** (data processing, imputation, variable selection, logistic regression) and **Python scripts** (XGBoost and sklearn logistic regression models).

 ---